Tigran-Sargsyan/hypothesis_testing/README.md

 # Statistics
-Statistics problems solved with Python.

-Here you will find statistics problems solved with Python language as a part of the Statistics course.
+Here you will find statistics problems (1 yet) solved with Python language as a part of the Statistics course at Picsart Academy.